quicwg/base-drafts/draft-ietf-quic-recovery.md

   t=7 | Send Pkt #4 (PTO 3)
   t=8 | Recv ACK of Pkt #4

-The first three packets are determined to be lost when the acknowlegement of packet 4 is received at t=8.
+The first three packets are determined to be lost when the acknowledgement of packet 4 is received at t=8.
 The congestion period is calculated as the time between the oldest and newest lost packets: (3 - 0) = 3.
 The duration for persistent congestion is equal to: (1 * kPersistentCongestionThreshold) = 3.